ESGF/esgf-user-support/docs/user_guide.rst

 #.
 Create Account

-    * Click on the "Create Account" link in the upper right corner of a CoG page
+    * Click on the "Create Account" link in the upper right corner of a portal page

     .. image:: images/login_link.png